 NOAA envisions an Arctic where the results of sound science, including accessible data, are made rapidly and widely available to inform decisions and actions related to conservation, planning, management, and adaptation.
 This will, in turn, support healthy, productive, and resilient ecosystems, communities, and economies.
-It will promote an equitable workforce and center environmental justice within the mission, so that the global implications of Arctic change are better understood and predicted.

-To achieve this vision, NOAA's Arctic mission will prioritize seven integrated, cross-cutting goals developed and vetted across NOAA's Line and Staff Offices and derived from NOAA's urgent mission needs (Fig. 1).
-These goals follow three overarching strategic pillars: 1) Advance Arctic environmental science to provide a foundation of improved research and understanding of ecosystem and climate change in the Arctic, 2) Promote increased cooperation and collaboration with partners for coordinated stewardship of ecosystems and resources, and 3) Support and foster resilient, thriving, and equitable communities and economies.
+To achieve this vision, NOAA's Arctic mission will prioritize six integrated, cross-cutting goals developed and vetted across NOAA's Line and Staff Offices and derived from NOAA's urgent mission needs (Fig. 1).
+These goals follow three overarching strategic pillars: 1) Advance Arctic environmental science to provide a foundation of improved research and understanding of ecosystem and climate change in the Arctic, 2) Promote increased cooperation and collaboration with partners for coordinated stewardship of ecosystems and resources, and 3) Support and foster resilient and thriving communities and economies.